AAEON

+AAEON Technology Inc. is a Taiwanese manufacturer of industrial computer and embedding systems.
+It was founded in 1992 in Taiwan.
+By 1998, it had more than 100 workers and became one of Taiwan's 1,000 largest manufacturers.

-AAEON Technology Inc. was founded in 1992 in Taiwan and has expanded globally since, establishing offices in United States, China, Singapore, Germany, France and the Netherlands.
-AAEON manufactures and markets a wide range of OEM/ODM industrial PCs worldwide.
-Its product lines include embedded boards & computer-on-module, applied computing & network appliances, All-in-One HMI systems & displays, digital signage & self-service kiosk as well as cloud computing.
-In collaboration with manufacturers and vendors such as Seagate, Blue Chip Technology and Sequans, many of its products are applied in industries such as machine and factory automation, chemical, medical, finance, education, transportation.
-In addition, digital signage and kiosk applications are more prevalent in recent years.
+AAEON manufactures and markets OEM/ODM industrial PCs worldwide.
+Its product lines include embedded boards and computer-on-module, applied computing and network appliances, All-in-One HMI systems and displays, digital signage and self-service kiosk as well as cloud computing.
+Its production plants are in Taipei, Taiwan and Suzhou, China.

-Headquartered in Taipei, Taiwan, AAEON has obtained many certifications throughout the years.
-It received the ISO-9001 certification and the ISO-14001 certification in 1994 and 1997, respectively.
-AAEON was awarded the TL9000 certification in 2002 and the ISO-13485 Medical certification in 2007.
-In addition to numerous awards from Intel and Siemens, they have been the recipient of the Taiwan Symbol of Excellence Award for 11 of the past 12 years.
 In 2000, AAEON acquired Astech Technology, Inc as part of its Panel PC Division.
 AAEON became a public limited company on the Taiwan Stock Exchange in 2001 under TAIEX: 6579, and in 2011 joined the ASUS group.